-- 7. Adding courses.
-A first-year student may not take any other courses for credit during the first academic year of law study. - B. Upperclass students.
+- 5. Withdrawing after last day of scheduled classes.
+After the last day of classes scheduled for the term, a first-year student allowed to withdraw from a course must demonstrate exigent circumstance to the instructor and the Associate Dean for Academic Affairs.
+The withdrawal will be noted on the transcript as provided in this rule. - B. Upperclass students.
 An upper-class student is a student who has completed one academic year of law study.
 An upperclass student may add, drop, or withdraw from courses as provided in this rule. - 1.
 Adding Courses.
 An upper-class student may add courses during the add/drop period.
 After the expiration of the add/drop period, a student may add a course only with the written permission of the instructor and the Associate Dean for Academic Affairs. - 2.
 Dropping Courses.
 An upper-class student may drop a course, except a required first year course, during the add/drop period, without reflection of the drop on the student's transcript. - 3.
 First year required courses.
 An upper-class student enrolled in any required first-year course may not drop or withdraw from the course. - 4.
 Withdrawal after add/drop period.
 For good cause shown and with written permission of the instructor and the Associate Dean for Academic Affairs, an upper-class student may withdraw from a course, other than a first year required course, after the add/drop period up to the last day of scheduled classes for the term.
 After the last day of classes scheduled for the term, a student is allowed to withdraw from a course, other than a first year required course, only if the student demonstrates exigent circumstances to the instructor and the Associate Dean for Academic Affairs. - C. Notation on transcript.
 If any student is allowed to withdraw from a course after the add/drop period expires, a "W" shall be noted on the student's transcript.
 The student shall receive no credit for the course and the course will not be reflected in computation of the student's grade point average.
 The Associate Dean for Academic Affairs may direct that a "W" not appear on the student's transcript if the student demonstrates to the Associate Dean exigent circumstances requiring withdrawal from the course. - D. Exigent circumstances.
 An exigent circumstance does not include poor performance in the course or a potential negative effect on the student's grade point average if the student continues in the course. - E. Changing sections of a course.
 Starting with the first day of class, an incoming 1L or transfer student may not change from one section to another section of the same course without the written approval of the Associate Dean for Academic Affairs and the instructor for each section.
 All requests for section changes from 1L or transfer students made prior to the first day of class must be approved by the Registrar and the Associate Dean for Academic Affairs. - F. Maximum and minimum credits.
 See Rule 3-2 for the maximum and minimum number of credits required per term. - G. Add/drop period.
 For fall and spring semesters, the add/drop period begins on the first day of each semester and ends on the second Friday of the semester.
 For summer semester, the add/drop period begins on the first day of the session and ends on the first Friday of the session.